January 1, 2008

 When I came across Jewel's press kit, on New Year's day, 2008, I asked my Dad about her, and then I looked her up on the Internet.
 What a knock out.
 I asked if I could put the entire press kit on line, but he said, no, because it has all the elements of how to promote someone in Hollywood, and he doesn't want it out there.
 He did say it would be alright to put Jewel's head shot up so people can see what the producers saw.
 Dad said her birthday is on January 3, so Happy Birthday Jewel.
 Dad only wishes other people could know and admire you as he did.

 Many people have asked me how well I knew Marilyn Monroe and what she was like, which I don't talk about.
 Ralph Roberts was a close friend of Marilyn, and trained with Ed Parker when he was in LA and convinced her to take self defense.
 She chose me as her instructor in 1958.
 Marilyn gave pet names to her closest friends and I introduced her to the woman to whom she gave then name, Sirius, and with her, she gave me the name Son mari.
-She invited me to a party in August to celebrate the Supreme Court overturning her husband's conviction for contempt of Congress, and we met whenever we were both in LA, and I we met with her in New York several times.
-I returned to LA in late October 1961 and she came back about that time and asked me to help her get settled.
+About two weeks after she began training with me, she invited me to a party to celebrate the Supreme Court overturning her husband's conviction for contempt of Congress, and we met whenever we were both in LA, and we met with her in New York several times, and they became sisters.
+I returned to LA in late October 1961.
+Marilyn had returned earlier and asked Ed to have me contact her when was back.
+She wanted me to help her get settled in LA.
 I helped her find her hacienda, which was about a mile from Ed Parkers Santa Monica Studio, and I went with her to Mexico where she bought some things for her home.
-She did not have a car, and I let her use mine whenever she wanted.
-In late June, she went back east and I went to San Francisco where my brother, Jim, had opened the first Tracy's Kenpo Karate Studio and left my car at her house.
+She did not have a car, and I let her use the Pontiac whenever she wanted.
+In late June, she had stopped working, and said she was going back east.
+She knew I was struggling to get over my loss, and told me I should go to San Francisco where my brother, Jim, had opened the first Tracy's Kenpo Karate Studio and left the Pontiac at her house.
 She left it at Ed's studio, shortly before she died six weeks after I last saw her.
 We were friends, and I knew her well enough not to believe any of the conspiracy theories on her death.

 ©1999, 2006, 2015 by W. Tracy.
 All rights reserved.
 No portion may be reproduced without permission.